scala/scala3/docs/docs/contributing/debugging.md

 ```

 ## Built-in Logging Architecture
-Dotty has a lot of debug calls scattered throughout the code, vast majority of them disabled.
+Dotty has a lot of debug calls scattered throughout the code, most of which are disabled by default.
 At least three (possibly intertwined) architectures for logging are used for that:

 - Printer
 - Tracing